rushabhdharia/DeepLearningSpeechProcessing/README.md

 2. Create Pytorch DataLoader for Train, Dev and Test Sets

 ### Part 3
 1. Normalized and Standardized the Training and Development Set
+2. Used FFT Mask, IRM Mask, IBM Mask and Spectrograms for determining which target is best for Speech Enhancement
+3. Replicated the results of the paper - Wang, Yuxuan, Arun Narayanan, and DeLiang Wang.
+"On training targets for supervised speech separation."
+IEEE/ACM transactions on audio, speech, and language processing 22.12 (2014): 1849-1858.
+4. Technologies Used - Pytorch, Python, Librosa